JosherLo/NUSH-IChTo-problem5/README.md

 - **Pseudo-zero order** reaction is assumed.

-- The kinetic constant of amylase does not matter, as only one reaction is taking place.
+- The kinetic constant of amylase does not matter, as we have assumed that enzymatic activity remains constant, and only one reaction is taking place.

 - Each **time step is relative**.
 Radius and thickness are measured in micrometers, however this is not necessary, as volume can also be relative.